-Unicorns and rainbows go together like peanut butter and jelly.
-Now you can add STEM to the mix by making a unicorn scribble bot that draws rainbows!
-This project is so much fun for kids and will spark their creativity so they want to make more robots from toys.
-This is such a creative STEM activity idea that you can use in the classroom, at home, or in your homeschool.
-Kids will love transforming their toys into hands-on STEM learning!
+This rainbow scribble bot project is so much fun for kids and will spark their creativity so they want to make more robots from toys.
+This is a creative STEM activity idea that you can use in the classroom or at home.
+Kids will love transforming their toys into art doodle bots!

 Within 30 minutes, you can have your very own motorized unicorn that draws rainbows!